gayled/MSWebDev/adding-alt-and-title-attributes-to-your-images.md

-## Adding alt and title Attributes to your Images
+## Lesson 3.2 Adding alt and title Attributes to your Images

 The alt attribute is absolutely necessary!
 Its function is to describe the content of your images to visually impaired persons who use a screen reader and also allows search engines to index the content of your images.
 Its form is **alt=”short\_description\_of\_image”**.